-- CloudScan client or CLI: A build machine on which Fortify Static Code Analyzer translates your code and generates Fortify Static Code Analyzer mobile build sessions (MBS).
-The translated source code, along with optional and required data, such as custom rules and Fortify Static Code Analyzer command-line arguments, are uploaded to the CloudScan Controller. - The interface for issuing Fortify CloudScan commands is installed on your CLIs.
-You can use this interface to create or identify a Fortify Static Code Analyzer mobile build session, set the parameters for the scan, and communicate your intentions to the CloudScan Controller. - CloudScan Controller: Server that receives the Fortify Static Code Analyzer mobile build sessions and scan instructions from the CloudScan clients, routes the information to CloudScan sensors, and (optionally) uploads scan results (FPR files) to Fortify Software Security Center. - CloudScan sensors: Distributed network of computers set up to receive Fortify Static Code Analyzer mobile build sessions (MBSs) and scan code using Fortify Static Code Analyzer.
-If your applications are written in a supported language, you can also have the sensors perform the translation phase of the analysis.
-Supported languages for performing translation on sensors are Java-based Gradle and Apache Maven (including Android projects), JavaScript, PHP, Python, and Ruby.
+• CloudScan client or CLI: A build machine on which Fortify Static Code Analyzer translates your code and generates Fortify Static Code Analyzer mobile build sessions (MBS).
+The translated source code, along with optional and required data, such as custom rules and Fortify Static Code Analyzer command-line arguments, are uploaded to the CloudScan Controller.

+The interface for issuing Fortify CloudScan commands is installed on your clients.
+You can use this interface to create or identify a Fortify Static Code Analyzer mobile build session, set the parameters for the scan, and communicate your intentions to the CloudScan Controller.

+Note: A thin client that does not require that Fortify Static Code Analyzer be installed may pack the code with dependencies into a package to send to the Controller for further translation and scanning.

+- CloudScan Controller: Server that receives the Fortify Static Code Analyzer mobile build sessions and scan instructions from the CloudScan clients (or project packages with translation and scan instructions), routes the information to CloudScan sensors, and (optionally) uploads scan results (FPR files) to Fortify Software Security Center. - CloudScan sensors: Distributed network of computers set up to receive Fortify Static Code Analyzer mobile build sessions (MBSs) and scan code using Fortify Static Code Analyzer.
+If your applications are written in a supported language, the sensors can also perform the translation phase of the analysis.
+For information about the languages supported for performing translation, see "Creating CloudScan Clients" on page 33.